Allison Williams as “Morgan” and Mckenna Grace as “Clara” in Regretting You from Paramount Pictures.

 Dear Mom,

 It’s hard for me to open up.
 It’s hard for me to give you a real answer when you call and ask me how my day’s been, because it’s so much easier to fall into the habits and rhythms of small talk and pleasantries.
-I don’t want to be a burden.
-I don’t want to dampen the mood.
-And I’m afraid of what would happen if I let you see the frustration, pain, anger, and sadness I carry around with me from time to time.
+I don’t want to dampen the mood or bring you down, and maybe, I’m just a little embarrassed to admit that growing can be really confusing sometimes.

 So I wrote you these letters instead.